Travel Tips To Morocco :

 There are many travel agencies that offer very cheap trips, but this implies that do not offer a quality service, with uncomfortable transport or in disrepair, dirty accommodation, no hot water, shared bathrooms, crowded groups with rigid itineraries and little time to enjoy places and people, non-English speaking guides …

-From Morocco-culture-tours.com we are committed to trying to make each trip a unique experience filled with pleasant memories and good feelings, so all our tours are conducted in comfortable transportation, in perfect condition, air conditioning, drivers with great experience and accommodation can be chosen either standard or deluxe, standard accommodation allways in nice places and clean, air-conditioning and private bathroom.
-Furthermore, as a customized trip, you can stop whenever you want and enjoy the routre at your own time, without haste or pressure to be coupled to a schedule or group.
-And all at the best possible price, adjusted according to season, number of passengers, type of accommodation, places and activities to do, and so on.
+From Morocco-culture-tours.com we are committed to trying and gi to make each trip a unique experience filled with pleasant memories and good feelings, so all our tours are conducted in comfortable transportation, in perfect condition, air conditioning, drivers with great experience and accommodation can be chosen either standard or deluxe, standard accommodation always in nice places and clean, air-conditioning and private bathroom.
+Furthermore, like a customized trip, you can stop whenever you want and enjoy the route at your own time, without haste or pressure to be coupled to a schedule or group.
+And all at the best possible price, adjusted according to the season, number of passengers, type of accommodation, places, and activities to do, and so on.

 We wish you a VERY HAPPY JOURNEY THROUGH MOROCCO!

 One of the important travel tips to Morocco, you need a valid passport with a minimum validity of 6 months from the entry to Morocco.
 Europeans do not require visas.
 The legally permitted maximum stay is 3 months from the entry to Morocco.

 Health in Morocco :

 No vaccination is needed.
 In pharmacies are the same drugs as in Europe.
 By contrast, in areas difficult to access health services and medicine are virtually nonexistent.

 Moroccan Currency :